 A foundation of this strategy is to allow our readers and community to republish our articles under a Creative Commons — Attribution/No derivatives license.

 All material published by The Urban Developer is our intellectual property unless otherwise stated.
 If you'd like to republish our content, please follow the republishing guidelines.

 We ask that you do not reprint any articles from TUD in full.
-We ask that you publish only the first 150 words and then provide a link to the original article with a link to the TUD website.
+Publish the first 50 words and then provide a link to the original article with a link to the TUD website.

 Include the canonical tag to the article so TUD is noted as the original source: <link rel=”canonical” href=”URL OF BLOG POST”> (or use an appropriate plugin).